“What’s the number one growth hack you’d use to grow my company?”

 There’s an old legend in which Socrates, the great Greek philosopher, is recognised by the Oracle of Delphi as the wisest man alive.

 “I am the wisest man alive.
-For I know one thing and that is that I know nothing.”
+I know that I know nothing.”

 When I get into a sales meeting with a prospect, I know nothing.